umn-dash/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 keypoints:
 - "Sections are delineated by `\\section` and automatically numbered.
 Subsections can be added with the `\\subsection` command."
 - "`\\textbf{}` and `\\textit{}` can be used to bold and italicize text by taking in text as an argument."
-- "Lists can be created using the `{itemize}` environment, and numbered lists can be created using the `{enumerate}` environment."
+- "Lists can be created using the `itemize` environment, and numbered lists can be created using the `enumerate` environment."
 - "Document types are specified by the `\\documentclass{}`, and can be customized using options added as arguments in `[]`.
-- "Math typesetting can be used in-line with the text by surrounding formulas with `$ $`, or separately using the `{equation}` environment."
+- "Math typesetting can be used in-line with the text by surrounding formulas with dollar signs, or separately using the `equation` environment."
 ---

 # Basic typesetting